jordiv/jordi-marfeel/README.md

 I've set up this repo the best way I could preserving some "logic" to be nice for reading fast.

-I did not had access to create IAM roles and assign the correct policy, so one thing I consider really harmful is to keep AWS credentials inside an ec2.
-Haproxy script requires those set up.
+I did not had access to create IAM roles and assign the correct policy, so one thing I consider really harmful is to keep AWS credentials inside an ec2 ( ~/.aws/*).
+Haproxy script requires those to set up.

 ## Questions Answered